 - Fill out the online Internal Transfer Application, which includes a personal statement.

-- If you apply to transfer as a second-semester sophomore, you must submit documentation to Tam Shapiro at email@example.com that you have been accepted into an Arts & Sciences major.
-Rising juniors who are not ready to enter an A&S major will be denied.
+- If you apply to transfer as a second-semester sophomore or as a junior, you must submit documentation to Tam Shapiro at email@example.com that you have been accepted into an Arts & Sciences major.
+Rising juniors, juniors, or rising seniors who are not ready to enter an A&S major will be denied.

 - We will review the academic records (high school and college) of all applicants to ensure appropriate preparation for the A&S curriculum.